 About the Concentration

+Each course may fulfill ONE requirement.
 Five courses must be 1000-level courses.
-With advisor approval, two of the ten required courses may be taking in departments other than English.
+With advisor approval, two of the ten required courses may be taken in departments other than English.

-As many as two 1000-level courses dealing primarily with the practice of writing, rather than the interpretation of literature, may be counted as electives.
+As many as two courses dealing primarily with the practice of writing, except ENGL0900 (formerly ENGL0110), may be counted as electives.

 All substitutions and/or exceptions must be approved by the concentration advisor in consultation with the Director of Undergraduate Studies.
 A substitution or exception is not approved until specified in writing in the student’s concentration file housed in the English Department.

-English Concentration -- Nonfiction Writing Track (11 courses at the level of 0300 or above)
+English Concentration -- Nonfiction Writing Track (10 courses)

 The English concentration also includes a Nonfiction Writing Track.
-The requirements for this are the same as 1 through 4 above, in addition to one English literature course emphasizing the genre of nonfiction writing, and three 1000-level Nonfiction Writing courses (only one of which may be ENGL1050) for a total of eleven courses.
+The requirements are the same as 1 through 6 above, but three of the five electives must be 1000-level Nonfiction Writing courses (only ONE of which may be intermediate).

 Honors in English